333caowei/extract-stanfordSentimentTreebank/README.md

 # extract-stanfordSentimentTreebank
 This repositories is forked from https://github.com/singhalprerana/SST_data_extraction and I have modified something.
 It is used to create train, test and dev dataset for stanfordSentimentTreebank dataset.
 It also create phrase train dataset.
+The label value are 0, 1, 2, 3, 4 for fine train dataset, the meaning of these value are shown as below:

 -------------------------------------------------------------------------------------